aarushirc14/seng438-a1/report.md

 One significant challenge we encountered was the need to be very descriptive when documenting our testing logs such that bugs can be replicated consistently under the same conditions.
 Failure to do this could cause regression tests results to be unreliable.
 We learned that we should document the basic workflow of the application (Ex: from turning it on to inserting the card) as they were redundant in many of the tests we performed.
 In the future, it may be useful to separate these steps into their own sub-section in order to make the size of our individual bug reports shorter.

-## Comments/feedback on the lab and lab document itself {#comments-feedback-on-the-lab-and-lab-document-itself}
+# Comments/feedback on the lab and lab document itself

 Luke: